Brexit: What are the risks of groupthink sinking your business?

 - Failure to examine the risks of chosen courses

 There are some good historical examples of organisations or businesses which failed to prevent groupthink risk from derailing their management strategy and ultimately precipitated disaster.
 Two more major examples of groupthink risk are:

 Brexit and groupthink: managing strategic assumptions

 The case studies outlined above are both arguably relevant to Brexit, as they illustrate how groupthink can muddle an organsation’s reaction to dangerous external forces, whilst also compromising internal strategic planning.
 The uncertainty surrounding the nature of the UK’s withdrawal from such a large political union will in turn have a trickle-down effect to many British businesses, particularly as they attempt to manage the risks posed by changes in their access to European markets and regulatory frameworks.

 So whilst businesses have no ultimate control over the political groupthink exhibited at a national level, they must ensure they understand the impact on their own strategic assumptions and manage them.

-In light of the coming Brexit negotiations, the most resilient businesses will look at their business strategy anew, and break this strategy down into its constituent assumptions.
+In light of the ongoing Brexit negotiations, the most resilient businesses will look at their business strategy anew, and break this strategy down into its constituent assumptions.
 These assumptions will then be examined in terms of the Sensitivity of the strategy to the assumption, and the Stability of each assumption.

 Focussing on strategic assumptions, as opposed to risks, allows for a culture of thinking positively within an organisation.

-The uncertainty surrounding Brexit means that, more than usual, the strategic assumptions will be more vulnerable to external forces.
+The ongoing uncertainty surrounding Brexit means that, more than usual, the strategic assumptions will be more vulnerable to external forces.
 These include: